PRACTICE YOUR ENGLISH

 You should join some language exchange groups where you can help some Aussie with your language while you learn the colloquial English language.
-This will allow you to become fluent in the language you’re trying to learn (E.g. https://mundolingo.org/).
+This allows you to become fluent in the language you’re trying to learn (E.g., https://mundolingo.org/).

 Being an international student also means being on a budget.
 You can spend wisely and save money by: